sedusa/azalea-report/content/home.md

     <p>In the cool of the evening, when calls of <i>"Me kɔ da"</i> (I'm going to sleep) signal day's end, the magic of Ghana lingers like a sweet aftertaste of ripe pineapple.
 Here, strangers become family, and time slows to the peaceful pace of <i>"Bɔkɔɔ"</i> (Take it easy) - not just a phrase, but the very heartbeat of Ghanaian life.</p>

-    <p><i>"Me da wo ase!"</i> (Thank you!) for experiencing this glimpse into a land where tradition dances with tomorrow, and every sunrise brings new adventures wrapped in age-old wisdom.</p>
+    <p><i>"Me da wo ase!"</i> (Thank you!) for experiencing this glimpse into a land where coastal rhythms blend with palace drums, where a hundred cultures weave tomorrow's stories into the vibrant fabric of Ghana.</p>
 photosOfMonth:
   sectionTitle: "Through the Lens: Residency Highlights"
   subTitle: Capturing the Smiles, Milestones, and Unforgettable Moments